EmilioBarradas/tiktok-app-api/README.md

 ### Search Options

 Throughout the API, you may want to modify the starting point or count of a request.
-This is possible by specifying an SearchOptions object in a request.
+This is possible by specifying a SearchOptions object in a request.
 See [SeachOptions](#searchoptions) for a definition of the SearchOptions object.

 ```javascript
 const options = {